n., plural: substrates

 Although the substrate becomes that part of the product, several conformational changes, changes in the size and shape, and the physicochemical properties occur within the enzyme too.
 Refer to the schematic diagram of the enzyme and substrate above.

-Most of the molecules that are present in the human bodies are substrate at the initial stages.
+Most of the molecules that are present in the human body are substrates at the initial stages.
 There are many reactions that are occurring in daily life and the majority of them either need extensive energy content or prolonged reaction times to fulfill the completion conditions.
 Hence, the enzymes assist the reaction by lowering the activation energy and boost up their reaction rates so that the biological and chemical reactions can be completed efficiently.

 Once the reaction is completed, the physiochemical properties of the substrate become different depending upon the reaction parameters and the nature of the product formed.
 It is worth elaborating here that there are many reactions that complete in various steps termed as intermediate reactions.